paulrobertlloyd/paulrobertlloyd-v4/src/projects/fontdeck/index.md

 As I explored different design directions, it became clear to me that the design that had been used during private and public beta phases of the product roll-out no longer aligned with the redefined proposition.
 While elements of the previous design could be retained – the logo, the colour palette – a new approach was needed.

 {% render 'screenshots' with screenshots.typeface
   caption: 'Exposing different means of discovery made it easier for users to browse Fontdeck’s catalogue.
-Information about an individual typeface was available on one page, with meta data presentationed in the sidebar.'
+Information about an individual typeface was available on one page, with meta data presented in the sidebar.'
   alignment: 'bleed'
   imagePreset: 'supporting'
 %}